devnall/vim/cheatsheet.md

 The most basic commands are `zc` to close a fold and `zo` to open one.
 You can also toggle (in most cases) with `za`

+## Notes & Tips

+### Tabs

+* Tabs are great for working on small tasks outside of normal workflow without losing your place or getting confused by a ton of buffers.
+Open a new tab page for .vimrc changes or to hold external command output, chunks of text, etc so that you can quickly switch back to what you were working on before without messing up your window layout or context.
+* Tabs ARE NOT like tabs in e.g. a browser.
+Forget the whole one file/location/"thing" per tab and instead use them as an extension of the more powerful vim buffer/window paradigm.
+* Preface a `:help` command with `:tab` to keep help doc (or docs, with multiple tabs!) from stealing screen real estate.
+* If you're working in a buffer where you have most folds open, try keeping a second tab page showing the buffer with all folds collapsed for an "at a glance" summary.
+Use the "at a glance" view to rapidly find and mark a place in the file (`ma` creates a mark that applies to the buffer), then jump to the mark (`'a`) in a different tab showing the same buffer.
+* The inverse of the above would be to have a separate tab page for a detailed view of a buffer where you can enable useful but visually noisy options like `list`, `cursorcolumn`, `cursorline`, and `number`, and you may have several `:match` patterns active, etc. This allows you to keep your regular working view clean and uncluttered but quickly flip over to the information-overloaded version when needed.
+This works for the settings in `:help option-summary` that are labeled "local to window".
+* If you remove `tabpages` from `sessionoptions`, then `:mksession` will only pay attention to the current tab page.
+This makes it easy to use tab pages as a lightweight project-organization tool –- just open a set of files in whatever window layout you like, then run `:mksession some-project.vim` to save the current tab page as a session.
+To work on that set of files again, open a new tab page and `:source` the appropriate session file.

+### Executing Shell Commands

+* To insert the output of a shell command below the cursor, use `:r !{cmd}` *

 ## TODOs

 * Look into `GFiles`, `GFiles?`, and `Commits` commands only seem to work for the directory you were in when you launched vim; see if there's a way to make it apply to the dir the active file lives in